Racism and Mental Health

 You have the right to be and feel safe in your community.
 You also have the right to carry out your usual, daily activities.
 Nobody is allowed to treat you badly because of who you are or who they think you are.
 If you are intimidated, threatened or attacked because of your race, ethnicity or religion, you should contact the police on 101 (for non-emergencies) or 999 (for emergencies).

-Inspire’s Advocacy for All service is available to everyone in Northern Ireland aged 18 and over.
+Inspire’s Infoline is available to everyone in Northern Ireland aged 18 and over.
 Phonelines and webchat are open from 10:00am to 4:00pm, Monday to Friday.
 To get in touch with Advocacy for All:

 Call us for free on: